Bright Orange Deschain

 Details:

-9/4 – This yarn was a “rescue,” an adoption of sorts, from my friend Carol of A Stitch in Time podcast.
+9/4 – This yarn was an adoption of sorts from my friend Carol of A Stitch in Time podcast.
 She’s shared that she’d tried using it in several projects and it never worked for her, and it also wasn’t a color she was fond of.
 I offered to take it off her hands and thus we enacted a little trade.
 I’m thrilled to have it!
 I love this orange!

 It just so happened that I’d unexpectedly acquired a sleeveless black tank dress around the same time that the yarn arrived.
 It’s such a simple, classic dress so it will easily dress up or down, and I’m imagining it looking quite cute with cropped(ish) sweaters.
 This orange yarn is first up for a fun Halloween-ish pairing!